onnx/turnkeyml/models/readme.md

 python models/transformers_pytorch/bert.py --batch_size 8
 ```

-would simply run BERT with a batch size of 8 in PyTorch.
+would simply run BERT with a batch size of 8 in PyTorch on your CPU.

 The standardized set of arguments is: